-- (a) A new self-reactive substance or mixture which meets the definition given in Chapter 2.8 paragraph 2.8.1 of the GHS or Chapter 2.4, paragraph 2.4.2.3.1.1 of the Model Regulations, or a mixture of already classified self-reactive substances which is considered to be significantly different from those already classified; - (b) An activator is added to an already classified self-reactive substance or mixture (see paragraphs 2.4.2.3.2.1 and 2.4.2.3.2.2 of the Model Regulations) [RG5] which decreases the thermal stability or alters the explosive properties; or - (c) A new organic peroxide which meets the definition given in Chapter 2.15, paragraph 2.15.1.1 of the GHS or Chapter 2.5, paragraph 2.5.1 (b) of the Model Regulations, or a mixture of already classified organic peroxides which is considered to be significantly different from those already classified.
+- (a) A new self-reactive substance which meets the definition given in 20.2.1paragraph 2.4.2.3.1.1 of the Model Regulations, or a mixture of already classified self-reactive substances which is considered to be significantly different from those already classified; - (b) An activator is added to an already classified self-reactive substance (see paragraphs 2.4.2.3.2.1 and 2.4.2.3.2.2 of the Model Regulations) which decreases the thermal stability or alters the explosive properties; or - (c) A new organic peroxide which meets the definition given in 20.2.2paragraph 2.5.1 of the Model Regulations, or a mixture of already classified organic peroxides which is considered to be significantly different from those already classified.

-20.2.4 Mixtures of organic peroxide formulations currently assigned to a generic entry in the Dangerous Goods List of the Model Regulations may be classified as the same type of organic peroxide as that of the most dangerous component and be transported under the conditions of transport given for this type.
-However, as two components can form a thermally less stable mixture, the self-accelerating decomposition temperature (SADT) of the mixture should be determined and, if necessary, the control and emergency temperature derived from the SADT in accordance with Chapter 2.5, paragraph 2.5.3.4 of the Model Regulations.
+20.2.4 Mixtures of organic peroxide formulations currently assigned to a generic entry in the dangerous goods list of Chapter 3.2 of the Model Regulations may be classified as the same type of organic peroxide as that of the most dangerous component and be transported under the conditions of transport given for this type.
+However, as two components can form a thermally less stable mixture, the self-accelerating decomposition temperature (SADT) of the mixture should be determined and, if necessary, the control and emergency temperature derived from the SADT in accordance with paragraph 2.5.3.4 of the Model Regulations.

-20.2.5 The classification procedure should be undertaken before a new product is offered for transport.[RG6]
+20.2.5 The classification procedure should be undertaken before a new product is offered for-transport classification.

-20.2.6 Any substance or mixture which shows the properties of a self-reactive substance or mixture (except type G) should be classified as such, even if this substance or mixture gives a positive test result according to the test method for self-heating substances or mixtures (of transport Division 4.2) (see section 32.5.2 of this Manual and Chapter 2.11 of the GHS or Chapter 2.4 of the Model Regulations).
+20.2.6 Any substance which shows the properties of a self-reactive substance (except type G) should be classified as such, even if this substance gives a positive test result according to the test method for self-heating substances of Division 4.2 (see section 32.5.2 of this Manual and Chapter 2.4 of the Model Regulations).